MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 > [!NOTE]
 >
-> * Review the materialized views [use cases](#materialized-views-use-cases) to decide whether materialized views are suitable for you.
+> * To decide whether materialized views are suitable for you, review the materialized views [use cases](materialized-view-use-cases.md).
 > * Materialized views have some [limitations](materialized-views-limitations.md).
-Review the [performance considerations](#performance-considerations) before working with the feature.
+Before working with the feature, review the [performance considerations](#performance-considerations).
-> * Consider using [update policies](../updatepolicy.md) where appropriate - see [How to choose between materialized views and update policies?](#how-to-choose-between-materialized-views-and-update-policies) for more details.
+> * Consider using [update policies](../updatepolicy.md) where appropriate.
+For more information, see [How to choose between materialized views and update policies?](#how-to-choose-between-materialized-views-and-update-policies).
-> * Monitor the health of your materialized views based on the recommendations in the [materialized views monitoring](materialized-views-monitoring.md) page.
+> * Monitor the health of your materialized views based on the recommendations in [Monitor materialized views](materialized-views-monitoring.md).

 ## Why use materialized views?